Javiert54/m4llw4res/README.md

 It is not recommended to experiment with malware directly in your system.
 So, in order to not damage your computer, please, use a virtual machine.

-	\n link to virtualization software: https://www.virtualbox.org
+	link to virtualization software: https://www.virtualbox.org

-	\n 1.
-Install VirtualBox on your computer.
+	1. Install VirtualBox on your computer.

-	\n 2.
-Download the MediaCreationTool to create Windows 10 ISOs ( download link: https://go.microsoft.com/fwlink/?LinkId=2265055 )
+	2. Download the MediaCreationTool to create Windows 10 ISOs ( download link: https://go.microsoft.com/fwlink/?LinkId=2265055 )

-	\n 3.
-Create a Windows 10 ISO
+	3. Create a Windows 10 ISO

-	\n 4.
-Create a new virtual machine in VirtualBox using the Windows 10 from the ISO FROM A VIRTUAL MACHINE of Windows 10:
+	4. Create a new virtual machine in VirtualBox using the Windows 10 from the ISO

+FROM A VIRTUAL MACHINE of Windows 10:

 	1. Install Git

 ```bash
 git download link: https://git-scm.com/download/win
 ```